Fixing Knocking & Banging Pipes

 Homes built after 2000 - present: Luckily, modern homes are built with water hammer arresters that never become water logged.
 If you’re experiencing a water hammer then one or more of your water hammer arrestors may have malfunctioned or they were never installed.

 Overall, noisy pipes are trying to tell you something.
 If you listen closely, you’ll hear what’s wrong.
-Contact the Superior Drainage experts today for help with your banging pipes.
+Schedule an appointment with the Superior Drainage experts today for help with your banging pipes.